Arunimas9/Arunimas9/README.md

 - 🌱I'm currently immersed in learning **Natural Language Processing and mastering Big Data tools and techniques.
 Exploring the intricacies of language processing and harnessing the power of big data are my primary focuses at the moment.**

-- 🤝 I'm looking for collaboration on projects for **delving deeper into the world of Machine Vision, Machine Learning, Big Data, and Natural Language Processing.
+- 🤝 I'm looking for collaboration on projects for **delving deeper into the world of Machine Vision, MLOps, Machine Learning, Big Data, and Natural Language Processing.
 Any insights, resources, or advice would be greatly appreciated!**

 - 💬 Ask me about **my journey in mastering Natural Language Processing, delving into Big Data tools, or inquire about my background in software testing.
 While I have a foundational understanding in programming languages and have a solid foundation in machine learning and deep learning.
 Whether it's about AI, software testing, programming, or the intersections of these domains, I'm here to share my knowledge and experiences!**